Driving between Cairns and Townsville along the Bruce Highway is a pretty common occurrence for those who live in the northern part of Queensland.

-I’ve driven this route couple of times now and used that experience to put together my tips and tricks to make sure you don’t miss the best of what this potentially once in a lifetime road trip has to offer.
+I’ve driven this Cairns to Townsville route a couple of times and used that experience to put together my tips and tricks to make sure you don’t miss the best of what this potentially once in a lifetime road trip has to offer.

 The route directly along the Bruce Highway is about 350kms.
 However, my suggested route is going to take you a bit further, 480kms, so you don’t miss the best sites along the way.

 As with most highways around Australia, the Bruce Highway is pretty straight forward.
-While it’s not full multi-lane highway the entire length, there is a good number overtaking opportunities along the way.
+While it’s not a full multi-lane highway the entire length, there is a good number of overtaking opportunities along the way.

-There are a couple of major townships along the route, in particular Innisfail and Ingham that make for good places to stop for fuel or just to break up the trip.
+There are a couple of major townships along the route, in particular Innisfail and Ingham that make for good places to stop for fuel, food or just to break up the trip.

 Very easily.
 However, I do recommend that you try to give yourself a full day to take in the attractions along the way.
 There is plenty to see.